eleanortrollope/diabetesproject/README.md

 variance of the output of the partial dependence, this could indicate any type of interaction.

-A novel result is that there is interaction between variables that are not significant on their own, namely weight and maternal age as well as weight and siblings with diabetes
+A novel result is that there is interaction between variables that are not significant on their own, namely weight and maternal age as well as weight and siblings with diabetes.
+See figures below.

 ![image](https://user-images.githubusercontent.com/59938778/141858695-a05b93e6-b593-43c5-b8c6-91d804f62777.png)

 ![image](https://user-images.githubusercontent.com/59938778/141858748-4f94cd37-58b4-4ed7-b620-b7e3f8ce4e72.png)